xuanhiep-dev/xuanhiep-dev/README.md

 # Hi 👋 My name is Duong Xuan Hiep

 I build systems that tackle tasks like Question Answering (QA), Visual Question Answering (VQA), and Retrieval-Augmented Generation (RAG), with a particular focus on Vietnamese language use cases.
-In most of these projects, I work with large language models (LLMs), fine-tuning them, designing prompts, and adapting them for real-world applications.
+In most of these projects, I work with large language models (LLMs), fine-tuning them, designing prompts and adapting them for real-world applications.

 - 🌍 I'm based in Viet Nam
 - 🎓 Studied at University of Information Technology, Ho Chi Minh City (UIT)